swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

 cheaply made, and functions are empowered to hold onto array instances whenever they want, without having to change their interface, or even letting the caller know about it.
-Similarly, dynamic sizing lets us avoid having to constantly think about what how much memory an operation will need to do its job.
+Similarly, dynamic sizing lets us avoid having to constantly think about how much memory an operation will need to do its job.

 However, when we use Swift in contexts where we need to ensure reliably high performance, then these features tend to get in the way of